-A semester course stressing the practical application of principles of effective speaking and writing to various types of rhetorical situations.
-Prerequisite: Clare 111 or equivalent.
+A course grounded in the practical application of principles of effective oral and written communication in various rhetorical situations.
+Course assignments emphasize professional and advanced academic writing and presentations with an emphasis on disciplinary analysis and conventions.
+Prerequisite: Clare 110 or equivalent.
 3 credits.
 Every year.